It’s probably not the easiest time to be a Red Wings fan.

 The Wings are currently tied for the East’s final wild card spot, with the grim possibility of missing the playoffs looking as real as it has in decades.

-The last time the Wings failed to quality for the post-season was 1989-90, two years before Nicklas Lidstrom’s debut.
+The last time the Wings failed to qualify for the post-season was 1989-90, two years before Nicklas Lidstrom’s debut.
 Since the run of uninterrupted playoff berths began, the Winged Wheel have defined excellence and consistency, winning 33 playoff rounds and four Stanley Cups.

 After losing Brian Rafalski and Nicklas Lidstrom in consecutive years, the Wings, amid an inevitable changing of the guard, advanced to the conference semi-finals in 2012-13, apparently immune to the loss of two legendary rearguards.